cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 where `skS` is a non-zero integer less than `p` and `pkS = ScalarBaseMult(skS)`:
-`GenerateKeyPair` and `DeriveKeyPair`. `GenerateKeyPair` is a randomized function that outputs a fresh key pair (`skS`, `pkS`) upon every invocation. `DeriveKeyPair` is a  deterministic  function that generates secret key `skS` from a random byte string `seed`, which SHOULD have at least `Ns` bytes of entropy, and then computes `pkS = ScalarBaseMult(skS)`.
+`GenerateKeyPair` and `DeriveKeyPair`. `GenerateKeyPair` is a randomized function that outputs a fresh key pair (`skS`, `pkS`) upon every invocation. `DeriveKeyPair` is a  deterministic  function that generates private key `skS` from a random byte string `seed`, which SHOULD have at least `Ns` bytes of entropy, and then computes `pkS = ScalarBaseMult(skS)`.